Alya-Azmi-DLPrin/SQITK3073-Group3-Project/README.md

 - **PDF Reports** : One-click export for board presentations
 - **Real-time Data** : Monthly auto-uppdates from DOSM

-## Requirements to start the program:
+## Requirements to start the program
-# Run the following commands in your command prompt/terminal
+# Run the following commands in your command prompt/terminal:

 pip install streamlit
 pip install matplotlib